lupyuen/zig-bl602-nuttx/README.md

 # LoRaWAN App for NuttX

-TODO: Compile the LoRaWAN App with Zig Compiler
+Now we compile the LoRaWAN App with Zig Compiler.

 NuttX compiles the LoRaWAN App like this...